realulim/Top100Panel/README.md

 Top100Panel
 ===========

-Experimental webapp to manage a regional panel of Top100GolfCourses.com like so:
+Webapp to manage a regional panel of Top100GolfCourses.com like so:

 https://top100golfcourses.de/panel